MalaikaJahangir/MalaikaJahangir/README.md

 - 👋 Hi, I’m @MalaikaJahangir
-- 👀 I’m interested in Artificial Intelligence and Software Engineering.
+- 👀 I’m interested in Artificial Intelligence,Software Engineering and Aerospace engineering.
-- 🌱 I’m currently learning python and web development.
+- 🌱 I’m currently learning python,web development and Flask.
 - 💞️ I’m looking to collaborate on various projects.
 - 📫 How to reach me @malaikajahangir06@gmail.com
-- 😄 Pronouns: ASER
+- 😄 Pronouns: A$ER
 - ⚡ Fun fact: I love Cars more than people

 <!---